denoland/manual/runtime/http_server_apis.md

 }
 ```

-Every connection made would yielded up a `Deno.Conn` assigned to `conn`.
+Every connection made would yield up a `Deno.Conn` assigned to `conn`.
 Then
 further processing can be applied to the connection.

 There is also the `.accept()` method on the listener which can be used: